Trevin-Small/Bologna/README.md

 # TODO
 - Add support for nested for loops (They currently dont work in the slightest LOL)
 - Add ```?{}``` Operator which checks if a value is greater than zero and runs the code inside the braces if so.
+- Create intermediary step before interpretation which optimizes the file for interpretation - removes all characters which are not commands.

 <br>